Stuart Hawkins

-Stuart Russell Hawkins (born September 18, 2006) is an American professional soccer player who plays as a centre-back for Major League Soccer team Seattle Sounders FC.
+Stuart Russell Hawkins (born September 18, 2006) is an American professional soccer player who plays as a center-back for Major League Soccer team Seattle Sounders.

 Club career

 Hawkins joined the youth academy of Seattle Sounders FC at the age of 12.
 On June 23, 2022, he signed a MLS Next Pro contract with their affiliate club Tacoma Defiance.
 On September 14, 2023, he signed his first professional contract with Seattle Sounders FC until 2026, with options to extend for 2027 and 2028 as a Homegrown Player.

 Hawkins made his senior and professional debut for Seattle Sounders FC in a U.S. Open Cup penalty shootout win over Louisville City FC on May 9, 2024.

 International career

 Hawkins was called up to the United States U17s for the 2023 FIFA U-17 World Cup.
 He played for the United States U20s at the 2024 CONCACAF U-20 Championship.